 A: The instructions are correct.
 If you look closely at the back view photo of Hat 3 on pattern page, slightly to the right of center, you’ll see that there are no columns of just knit stitches and that the cable rows are staggered from one column to the next.

-Q: Are the instructions for Rows 7 and 13 correct for the small size of Hat 3?
+Q: Are the instructions for Rows 7 and 13 correct for Hat 3?

 Q: Why is there a knit row in the middle of the ribbing on Hat 4?